p2panda/handbook/website/docs/specification/data-types/documents.md

 :::caution Requirement D11

 If any DELETE operation is visited, materialisation of the document MUST stop immediately.
-The resulting document view id MUST include only the id of the DELETE operation and no document view should be produced.
+The resulting document view id MUST include only the id of the DELETE operation and a document view SHOULD NOT be produced.

 :::